antrea-io/antrea/docs/antrea-l7-network-policy.md

 ### HTTP

-An example of layer 7 NetworkPolicy for the HTTP protocol is like below:
+An example layer 7 NetworkPolicy for the HTTP protocol is like below:

 ```yaml
 apiVersion: crd.antrea.io/v1alpha1